vmware/terraform-provider-vmc/website/docs/r/sddc.html.markdown

 For deployment type "MultiAZ", a single SDDC can be deployed across two AWS availability zones.

 When enabled the default number of ESXi hosts supported in a MultiAZ SDDC is 6.
-Additional hosts can be added later but must to be done in pairs across AWS availability zones.The MultiAZ SDDC requires an AWS VPC with two subnets, one subnet per availability zone.
+Additional hosts can be added later but must be done in pairs across AWS availability zones.The MultiAZ SDDC requires an AWS VPC with two subnets, one subnet per availability zone.

 ## Example